by Sarah Bartlett, Tamar Marketing

 Oh, and don’t forget to bring your game face!

-Get Your Super Sleuth On in the Hidden Valley
+Lets talk Super Sleuth in the Hidden Valley

 Escape into the countryside and discover the mysterious and perplexing world of Professor Jones.
 Discover his Mansion with its shrinking corridor, upside down dining room, and the grand hall.
 Take part in his missions if you fancy a challenge.
 Meanwhile, the great outdoors welcomes you with two detective trails, Indiana trail for the little ones, and Sherlock Trail for the big ones!